 Cancer Research UK came into existence in 2002 due to combining two pre-existing institutions focused on cancer research: The Cancer Research Campaign and the Imperial Cancer Research Fund.
 The Imperial Cancer Research Fund’s roots can be traced back to 1902, making Cancer Research UK an institution with more than a century-long commitment to battling cancer.

-In 1902, the inception of the Imperial Cancer Research Fund signaled the beginning of organized efforts to study cancer.
+The Imperial Cancer Research Fund’s inception in 1902 signaled the beginning of organized efforts to study cancer.
 Three decades later, in 1932, Manchester welcomed the Holt Radium Institute, which was eventually renamed the Paterson Institute for Cancer Research.
-The 1970s saw the establishment of another critical institution: The Cancer Research Campaign.
-This organization took up financing cancer studies throughout the United Kingdom.
+The 1970s saw the establishment of another critical institution: the Cancer Research Campaign.
+This organization began financing cancer studies throughout the United Kingdom.

-In a significant move, 2002 marked the union of The Cancer Research Campaign and the Imperial Cancer Research Fund, birthing what is now known as Cancer Research UK.
+In 2002, the Cancer Research Campaign and the Imperial Cancer Research Fund merged significantly, birthing Cancer Research UK.
 Eleven years later, in 2013, the Paterson Institute was rebranded as the Cancer Research UK Manchester Institute.

-Cancer Research UK holds the title of the world’s largest independent organization committed to cancer research, extending its financial support to multiple research centers across the UK.
-Advances in research have led to substantial progress in cancer survival rates.
-Whereas only about 24% of cancer patients lived for more than a decade post-diagnosis in the 1970s, that number has recently climbed to over 50%.
+Cancer Research UK is the world’s largest independent organization committed to cancer research.
+It provides financial support to multiple research centers across the UK.
+Research advances have led to substantial progress in cancer survival rates.
+In the 1970s, only about 24% of cancer patients lived for more than a decade after diagnosis, but that number has recently climbed to over 50%.

 Cancer Research UK has set ambitious targets for the future, aiming for three-quarters of cancer patients to live through their illness by 2034.
-The organization remains dedicated to sponsoring groundbreaking research to discover innovative methods for cancer prevention, diagnosis, and treatment.
+The organization remains dedicated to sponsoring groundbreaking research to discover innovative cancer prevention, diagnosis, and treatment methods.

 Meaning and History